AdobeDocs/experience-manager-65.de-DE/help/assets/drm.md

 >[!NOTE]
 >
->Der Speicherort `/etc/dam/drm/licenses`, der in den früheren Versionen von AEM zum Speichern von Lizenzen verwendet wurde, wird nicht mehr unterstützt.
+>Der Speicherort `/etc/dam/drm/licenses`, der in den früheren Versionen von zum Speichern von Lizenzen verwendet wurde, wird nicht mehr unterstützt.[!DNL Experience Manager]
 >
->If you create or modify licence pages, or port them from previous AEM releases, Adobe recommends that you store them under `/apps/settings/dam/drm/licenses` or `/conf/&ast;/settings/dam/drm/licenses`.
+>If you create or modify licence pages, or port them from previous [!DNL Experience Manager] releases, Adobe recommends that you store them under `/apps/settings/dam/drm/licenses` or `/conf/&ast;/settings/dam/drm/licenses`.

 ### Herunterladen von DRM-geschützten Assets {#downloading-drm-assets}

-1. In the Card view, select the assets you want to download and click **[!UICONTROL Download]**.
+1. In the card view, select the assets you want to download and click **[!UICONTROL Download]**.
 1. Wählen Sie auf der Seite **[!UICONTROL Copyright-Management]** das Asset aus, das Sie herunterladen möchten.
-1. Wählen Sie im Lizenzfenster **[!UICONTROL Zustimmen]**.
-Möglicherweise erscheint ein Häkchen neben dem Asset, für das Sie die Lizenzvereinbarung angenommen haben.
-Klicken Sie auf die Schaltfläche **[!UICONTROL Herunterladen]**.
+1. In the [!UICONTROL License] pane, choose **[!UICONTROL Agree]**.
+Neben dem Asset wird ein Häkchen angezeigt.
+Click the **[!UICONTROL Download]** option.

    >[!NOTE]
    >
-   >Die Schaltfläche **[!UICONTROL Herunterladen]** ist nur dann verfügbar, wenn Sie der Lizenzvereinbarung für ein geschütztes Asset zustimmen.
-Wenn Ihre Auswahl jedoch sowohl geschützte als auch nicht geschützte Assets enthält, erscheinen nur die geschützten Assets im linken Bereich und die Schaltfläche **[!UICONTROL Herunterladen]** ist für den Download der nicht geschützten Assets verfügbar.
+   >The **[!UICONTROL Download]** option is enabled only when you choose to agree to the license agreement for a protected asset.
+However, if your selection comprises both protected and unprotected assets, only the protected assets are listed in the pane and the **[!UICONTROL Download]** option is enabled to download the unprotected assets.
 Sie können mehrere Lizenzvereinbarungen für verschiedene geschützte Assets gleichzeitig annehmen, indem Sie die Assets in der Liste auswählen und anschließend auf **[!UICONTROL Zustimmen]** klicken.

    ![chlimage_1-167](assets/chlimage_1-167.png)